Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses: Constraints on the underlying perturbations

 \section{Constraints on the underlying perturbations}

 In the previous section we discussed in a qualitative manner the reconstructed perturbations.
 Here we seek to quantify the properties that can be recovered from these models, and discuss the robustness of those measurements as well as their applicability to real data sets.
-All the inferred quantities discussed in the next subsections are summarized in Table~\ref{tab:param_estimations}.
+All the inferred quantities discussed in the next subsections are summarized in Table~\ref{tab:param_estimations}, and based on the fiducial models shown in Fig.~\ref{fig:model_summary_pix_pot_real}.